-The role of the headteacher/principal (or senior leader responsible for Equalities)
+The role of the head teacher (or senior leader responsible for Equalities)

-- It is the headteacher's role to implement the school's Equality Plan and s/he is supported by the governing body in doing so. - It is the headteacher's role to ensure that all staff are aware of the Equality Plan, and that teachers apply these guidelines fairly in all situations. - The headteacher ensures that all appointments panels give due regard to this plan, so that no-one is discriminated against when it comes to employment or training opportunities. - The headteacher promotes the principle of equal opportunity when developing the curriculum, and promotes respect for other people and equal opportunities to participate in all aspects of school life. - The headteacher treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.
+- It is the head teacher's role to implement the school's Equality Policy (plan) and she is supported by the governing body in doing so. - It is the head teacher's role to ensure that all staff are aware of the Equality Policy (plan), and that teachers apply these guidelines fairly in all situations. - The head teacher ensures that all appointments panels give due regard to this plan, so that nobody is discriminated against when it comes to employment or training opportunities. - The head teacher promotes the principle of equal opportunity when developing the curriculum, and promotes respect for other people and equal opportunities to participate in all aspects of school life. - The head teacher treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.